Sujan-Naik/Sujan-Naik/README.md

 > Players can interact with them to open a GUI to trade with and accept quests

+> Can do everything a player can do, traverse terrain, kill entities, eat food

+> WIP adding reinforcement learning

 - [SereneAbilities](https://github.com/SereneOasisMC/SereneAbilities)
 > An extremely complex ability system